-80 78.
-In terms of how to label the ESC malfunction tell-tale, it is our the gtr's intention to provide flexibility to vehicle manufacturers via alternative text terms for tell-tales, while at the same time promoting consistency of message.
+- 76. In terms of how to label the ESC malfunction tell-tale, it is the gtr's intention to provide flexibility to vehicle manufacturers via alternative text terms for tell-tales, while at the same time promoting consistency of message.
 As the concept of ESC becomes more widely understood by drivers, it is expected that offering the option of using the text term "ESC," as opposed to manufacturer-specific ESC system acronyms, will facilitate driver recognition of the tell-tale.
-Therefore, the regulation permits use of the term "ESC" at the manufacturer's discretion instead of the ISO symbol.

-81 79.
-In light of the importance of promoting drivers' understanding of ESC and whether or not their vehicle is equipped with ESC, some participants industry recommended combining the ISO symbol with the acronym "ESC."
-However, it was decided that augmenting the ESC malfunction tell tale by adding that term is unlikely to address that concern, because available research indicates that most drivers do not yet understand what "ESC" means.
+Therefore, the regulation permits use of the term "ESC" at the manufacturer's discretion instead of the ISO symbol. - 77.
+In light of the importance of promoting drivers' understanding of ESC and whether or not their vehicle is equipped with ESC, industry recommended combining the ISO symbol with the acronym "ESC".
 Insofar as drivers will have to learn the precise meaning of any tell-tale offered by manufacturers to convey the idea of ESC, it is not necessary at this time to specifically require a tell-tale that includes both the symbol and the acronym, and there is no evidence that both together will convey a greater benefit than either alone.
 It is expected that most drivers become increasingly familiar with the meaning of instrument panel tell-tales over time, and that the ESC malfunction tell-tale symbol and substitute "ESC" text can effectively be used interchangeably.
-However, given vehicle manufacturers' stated concern that limited instrument panel area is available for locating tell-tales, it is noted that it is permissible to augment the ISO symbol with the text "ESC."
+However, given vehicle manufacturers' stated concern that limited instrument panel area is available for locating tell-tales, it is noted that it is permissible to augment the ISO symbol with the text "ESC".

-(iii) Use of Message Centres
+(iii) Use of Message Centers

-82 80.
-It should be noted that in the event that the text alternative for the ESC malfunction telltale is presented via the vehicle's message/information centre (sometimes referred to as a "common space"), the regulation's tell-tale requirements must continue to be met and the warning must not be displaced by a subsequent warning until such time as the malfunction condition has been corrected.
+78. It should be noted that in the event that the text alternative for the ESC malfunction tell-tale is presented via the vehicle's message/information centre (sometimes referred to as a "common space"), the regulation's tell-tale requirements shall continue to be met and the warning shall not be displaced by a subsequent warning until such time as the malfunction condition has been corrected.